 It’s fair to say there has been a shortage of talented yet affordable amplification in recent years.
-This has left just a handful of products such as Marantz’s PM6005 and the Rotel RA-10 hogging the limelight.
+This has left just a handful of products hogging the limelight.

-The trouble is that these amplifiers weigh in at £300 or higher, leaving those on a more restricted budget looking at discounted stock for something truly musical.
-We think the arrival of the A-9010 changes that.
+The trouble is that even these amplifiers tend to weigh in at £300 or more, leaving those on a more restricted budget looking at discounted stock for something truly musical.

 Not that you’d be able to guess just by looking at it.